Table of Contents

 Hemophilia is an X-linked recessive genetic disorder, which explains why more males than females are affected: The defect in female patients is canceled by the presence of a second X chromosome in female genes.

 The condition can be distinguished by the lack of a protein, a coagulation factor, which under specific physiological conditions, promotes blood coagulation and thus facilitates wound healing following an injury.

 Epidemiology of Hemophilia Types A and B

-Therapy of Hemophilia A and B
+Treatment of Hemophilia A and B

-Substitution therapy for hemophilia A and B
+Substitution Therapy for Hemophilia A and B

-Gene therapy for hemophilia A and B
+Gene Therapy for Hemophilia A and B

-Inhibition of fibrinolysis in hemophilia A and B
+Inhibition of Fibrinolysis in Hemophilia A and B

 Von Willebrand Disease

 Von Willebrand Disease is named after the Finnish doctor, Erik von Willebrand.
 He examined a family that lived on the Aaland Islands in the Baltic Sea, manifesting severe bleeding episodes.
 He jokingly referred to the island as ‘nosebleed’ island.